PADAS/er-server/docs/api/sensors.rst

    Within "heartbeat", include these:

    :reqjson string title: "System Activity" <-- This will display in EarthRanger's status list.
    :reqjson int interval: This indicates the expected heartbeat interval.
+This is in seconds.
+Standard is 15 seconds.
    :reqjson string latest_at: Current time in ISO format (see example below)
-   :reqjson string started_at: The time your process last started
+   :reqjson string started_at: The time your process last started.
+The time the integrations started.
    :reqjson string uptime: optional A description indicating how long the service has been running.
+An example "6 days"

    Within "datasource", include these:

-   :reqjson string title: A string to indicate the the activity that the system is providing
+   :reqjson string title: A string to indicate the activity that the system is providing.
+An example: "Radio Activity"
-   :reqjson boolean connected: Indicate whether the datasource is connected
+   :reqjson boolean connected: Indicate whether the datasource is connected. [true, false]
-   :reqjson string connection_changed_at: An ISO datetime to indicate that last time the connection state changed
+   :reqjson string connection_changed_at: An ISO datetime to indicate that last time the connection state changed.
+When the integration successfully connected to the radio base station.
+For example if the base station restarted, this would update upon successful re-connection to the basestation.
    :reqjson string latest_at: An ISO datetime to indicate the latest time of data activity.
+For example: radio location or state change

    .. code-block:: json